eloquent-lab/eloquent-lab.github.io/task-pisa-generate-items/index.md

 ## Submission instructions

-Submission over web form will be opened at release of evaluation data set
+Submission over this web form.

 ## Types of test item
 The PISA tests test for a set of cognitive processes related to reading.
 Test items are expected to probe them, separately or jointly.